paion-data/athena/docs/docs/glossary.md

 A software system, usually located at the server side in a client-server organization on the web, acting as middleware or interface between a client and a database server.
-In a more general definition, [W3C](https://www.w3.org/TR/2004/NOTE-ws-gloss-20040211/#webservice) defines web service as

-> a software system designed to support interoperable machine-to-machine interaction over a network.
+In a more general definition, [W3C](https://www.w3.org/TR/2004/NOTE-ws-gloss-20040211/#webservice) defines web service as _a software system designed to support interoperable machine-to-machine interaction over a network_.

 See also [web service](https://en.wikipedia.org/wiki/Web_service).